Introduction About Kitchen Open Concept

 This unique concept is called the open kitchen concept.
-From the name alone, it is characterized by doing away with the tradition wall partitions and making use of the space.
-This is often seen in many contemporary and modern interiors; particularly modern hdb homes and condominiums.
+From the name alone, it is characterized by doing away with the traditional wall partitions and making use of the space.
+This is often seen in many contemporary and modern interiors; particularly modern HDB homes and condominiums.

 With so many designs and ideas out there, you’re probably not sure where to start.
-Here are some of the most popular open kitchen concepts Singapore homes often employ and how you can employ it in your own kitchen.
+Here are some of the most popular open kitchen concepts Singapore homes often employ and how you can employ them in your kitchen.

 1. BASIC REQUIREMENTS

 The first thing that you must consider is setting your requirements for the kitchen.
 First, study the area.

 - Is it too big or too small?

 - Does it have provisions for a sink and electrical wiring?

 - Is it near a window or by the main door?